queueit/KnownUser.V3.PHP/README.md

 $customerID = ""; //Your Queue-it customer ID
-$secretKey = ""; //Your 72 char secrete key as specified in Go Queue-it self-service platform
+$secretKey = ""; //Your 72 char secret key as specified in Go Queue-it self-service platform

 $eventConfig = new QueueIT\KnownUserV3\SDK\QueueEventConfig();
 $eventConfig->eventId = ""; // ID of the queue to use